roxiness/stackmix/readme.md

 ### content

-Brings some content to life and show how to use parameters with Routify.
+Brings some content to life and shows how to use parameters with Routify.

 ### docker-nginx

-Allows for running your app with Docker
+Allows for running your app with Docker.

 ### docker-ssr

-Allows for running your SSR built app with Docker
+Allows for running your SSR built app with Docker.

 ### i18n

-Sets up a basic translation store
+Sets up a basic translation store.

 ### markdown

-Includes **mdsvex** and other dependencies for markdown rendering
+Includes **mdsvex** and other dependencies for markdown rendering.

 ### milligram

-Milligram is a lightweight CSS framework
+Milligram is a lightweight CSS framework.

 ### mobile

-Adds CSS for mobile devices, depends on **milligram**
+Adds CSS for mobile devices, depends on **milligram**.

 ### navigation

-Adds navigation drawer and generates a menu from project pages
+Adds navigation drawer and generates a menu from project pages.

 ### nollup